Vitelline warbler: Taxonomy

 These subspecies differ noticeably in underpart coloration and head patterning.
 Some taxonomists have considered this species conspecific with the North American prairie warbler.
 However, a genetic study confirmed its species status, while reaffirming a close relationship between the two species.

 Description

 This species bears a stark resemblance to the prairie warbler, sharing its streaking on the belly, yellow-green back, and subtle yellow wingbars, differing with the intensity of the black streaks.
-Its song is a string of 4-5 rising harsh buzzy notes.
+Its song is a string of 4–5 rising harsh buzzy notes.

 Ecology

-This species usually occupies dry woodland with considerable scrub, though will tolerate some disturbance, and has begun to occupy more urbanized areas since human arrival.
+This species usually occupies dry woodland with considerable scrub, though it will tolerate some disturbance and has begun to occupy more urbanized areas since human arrival.

 Status and Conservation

 Due to the species small population and range, it is susceptible to habitat destruction, its current foremost threat.
 However, due to its tolerance of limited human disturbance, the IUCN classifies it as near threatened.